michalroziel/notes/Machine Learning/Introduction.md

 rows : datapoints
 columns : features

-there are also un-strucuted and semi-structured data
+there are also un-structured and semi-structured data

 un-structured : sequence of characters, example : E-Mail semi-structured : content doesnt have a fixed structure